peter-campos/fogofwar-summary/README.md

 ## 📌 About

 **FogOfWar** is a gaming market intelligence dashboard designed for indie game founders and startup scouts.
-It aggregates real-time signals from **Steam, SteamSpy, Twitch, and Reddit**, processes them through a **Groq-powered LLM pipeline**, and delivers actionable insights via a dark-mode gaming dashboard.
+It aggregates real-time signals from **Steam, SteamSpy, Twitch, and IGDB**, processes them through a **Groq-powered LLM pipeline**, and delivers actionable insights via a dark-mode gaming dashboard.

 The project was built as a portfolio piece to demonstrate a production-quality full-stack system combining modern AI engineering — RAG pipelines, local embeddings, vector search — with real-time data aggregation and a polished user interface.

 > ⚠️ FogOfWar is rate-limited to **30 searches per IP per day** to stay within free-tier API quotas.
-The dashboard data refreshes automatically every 2 hours via a background scheduler.
+The dashboard data refreshes automatically every 6 hours via a background scheduler.

 ---